CCSD59 Students Take Pride in Mentoring Younger Learners

 These efforts strengthen the sense of community and teamwork between students of all ages within CCSD59.
 It plays a pivotal role in the learning experience of each of our learners and allows them to come away from each school day with new insight.

 “What you just have to do is start up a conversation.
-That’s what (these students) are learning from us,” said Ramiro, an eighth grade student at Holmes.
+That’s what (these students) are learning from us,” said Ramiro, an eighth grade student at Grove.
 “When you start up the conversation, you’ll start having conversations with other people as you get older.
 They’ll start being happier and this helps us to be happier even if we’re having a bad day at school.”